adampolak/triangles/README.md

 Triangles
 =========

-This is a collection of sequential and parallel algorithms for counting triangles in a graph.
-The algorithms are implemented in C++11 and CUDA.
+CUDA implementation of parallel algorithm for counting triangles (i.e. 3-cycles) in large graphs together with benchmarks and sequential CPU implementations to compare with.